Bilateral disputes

 What is the procedure?

-In case of a bilateral dispute, companies have the following options to solve their disputes:
+In case of an individual dispute, companies have the following options to solve their disputes:

-- Commercial track: the complainant may decide to take the issue to a higher level within the commercial hierarchy of the company allegedly in breach
+1. Commercial track: the complainant may decide to take the issue to a higher level within the commercial hierarchy of the company allegedly in breach;

-- Contract options: the complainant may resort to any mechanisms of dispute resolution foreseen by the contract
+2. Contract options: the complainant may resort to any mechanisms of dispute resolution foreseen in the contract;

-- Mediation or arbitration: parties may choose by mutual agreement to resort to an independent third party to solve their dispute either through a non-binding solution (mediation) or a binding decision (arbitration)
+4. Mediation or arbitration: parties may choose to resort to an independent third party to solve their dispute either through a non-binding solution (mediation) or a binding decision (arbitration).
+These options require the agreement of both parties.
+The sharing of costs for this option is determined by the applicable law.
+The arbitration process should give effective guarantees of defence.
+The burden of proof rests with the complainant;

-- Jurisdictional methods: The complainant may choose to resort to the ordinary jurisdictional methods according to national rules and regulations
+5. Judicial methods: the complainant may choose to resort to the ordinary judicial methods according to national rules and regulations.

 What to do?